"The ages live in history," Oscar Wilde once wrote, "through their anachronism."

 (The British Museum)

-A distaff is spindle that wool is wound on during spinning—though if the word rings a bell, it's probably not from making yarn, but because in more recent decades the word lingered as a code to describe the realm of women, a tad condescendingly.
+A distaff is a spindle that wool is wound on during spinning—though if the word rings a bell, it's probably not from making yarn, but because in more recent decades the word lingered as a code to describe the realm of women, a tad condescendingly.
 "With all her distaff classmates mooning nightly by their phones for a call from one jock or another..."
 Frederick Exley writes in the late 1970s in Last Notes from Home.

 |From a 1634 British book |